a-synchronous/rubico/README.md

 // > { userId: 1, id: 1, title: 'delectus aut autem', completed: false }
 ```

+The above block executes `fetch`, `response => response.json()`, and `console.log`
+in sequence.
+The url 'https://jsonplaceholder.typicode.com/todos/1' is passed to
+fetch, the return value of which is passed to `response => response.json()`,
-No variables. the above is a more expressive version of
+and so forth. it is the more expressive version of
 ```javascript
 void (async (url) => {
   const response = await fetch(url)